top of page

 What is a personal statement?

 As part of the university application, your child will need to submit a personal statement.
 Effectively, this is a short advert that lets your child showcase why they would make a great student and must not exceed 4,000 characters (about 500 words).
 Your child can only submit one personal statement, even though they can apply to up to five different universities.
-This means they need to be careful that they are making themselves attractive to all the universities and not just their favourite.

 Why it’s important